-No matter where I am in the world, if there are mountains, you can ensure that I’m going to reach them.
-And here, just out of the Chilean city of Santiago, the Andes mountains are some that I desperately wanted to explore.
-Better yet, they’re only 2 and half hours away!
+No matter where I am in the world, if there are mountains, you can assure that I’ll find my way there.
+And just out of the Chilean city of Santiago, the Andes mountains are some that I desperately wanted to explore.
+Better yet, they were only 2 and half hours away!

-The journey began by a hotel pickup at the early hour of 7 AM and we were driven through the outskirts of Santiago and through the Chilean countryside.
+The journey began with a hotel pickup at the early hour of 7 AM and we were driven through the outskirts of Santiago and through the Chilean countryside.

 The drive was beautiful and incredibly picturesque; through rugged mountain peaks and small, quaint villages.
 A lot of the journey was spent learning about the history of these small villages, the way they lived and what the local people do to survive.